 Within your work, you must show your assessor that you can do the following.
-You will be observed a number of times as part of all technical observations (as a guide, on at least three occasions across three different technical units).
+You will be observed a number of times as part of all technical observations (as a guide, on at least five occasions).
+These recorded observations must cover different technical units.
 Each time you achieve all the points listed, your assessor will tick the circle and enter the date.